oh2mp/esp8266_wattson/Hardware.md

 You can also connect an optional LED to GPIO16.
 It flashes always when a MQTT packet is sent.
 In portal mode it's blinking.

+The internet is full of documentation how to make ESP8266 connections like pullup resistors etc. so I will not tell them here.